nodejs/nodejs.org/COLLABORATOR_GUIDE.md

 - has failed to reach consensus amongst the Collaborators who are actively participating in the discussion.

-The Website Admin group should serve as the final arbiter where required.
+The Website group should serve as the final arbiter where required.

 ## Developer's Certificate of Origin 1.1